MichaelKaeser/jquery.fadeaudio/README.md

 jquery.fadeaudio
 ================

-FadeAudio: HTML5 Audio Fade In, Fade Out jQuery Plugin
+FadeAudio: jQuery plugin to fade-in or fade-out HTML5 audio

 Pick a point in your audio file to fade in or out and control how long the volume change lasts